Dry Eye Treatment in South Windsor & Newington

 - Keratoconus – This eye condition causes irregular curvature of the cornea, so if you wear contact lenses that come in direct contact with your eyes (rather than specialty scleral lenses), irritation will occur

-- Meibomian gland dysfunction – When these important glands are exposed to certain bacteria, their function decreases, causing partial or complete plugging of the gland openings
+- Meibomian gland dysfunction – When these important glands are exposed to certain bacteria, their function decreases, causing partial or complete plugging of the gland openings.
+As a result, the tears lack the oily layer they need, and the tears can evaporate too quickly off the surface of the eyes.

 - Natural aging process – Many patients notice decreased tear production as they age, sometimes related to another condition, like diabetes or rheumatoid arthritis